Leegenux/Leegenux.github.io/source/_posts/win32-reverse-engineering-basics.md

 ### Crack the Password Section

 After the password `scanf` related code.
-There are lines:
+There are lines

 ```assembly
 TEST EAX, EAX
 JE SHORT Test1.011C419
 ```

-implementing the logic that when two string matches, you can get to the next.
+implementing the logic that when two string matches, jump to `Test1.011C419`.
+Here `EAX` is set to 0 when two strcmp finds two strings match.

 `TEST` sets the zero flag, `ZF`, when the result of the `AND` operation is 0.
 So only if `EAX` is 0 will `JE` statement do the jump.

-To do the hack, try change them into this:
+To do the hack, try changing them into this:

 ```assembly
 CMP EAX, EAX
 JE SHORT Test1.011C419
 ```

 This modification makes the `JE` statement directly jumps to the `string matches` logic branch.
-Save and rerun, you get to the next stage.
+Save and rerun, you now get to the next stage.

 ### Reveal the Encryption